Site History and Significance

-Bulla Regia is a significant archaeological site in the northwestern part of Tunisia.
-The region became part of the Roman Empire in the 1st century A.D., and prospered by providing agricultural products such as wheat, grains, grapes, and olives to the rest of the Empire.
+Bulla Regia is an important archaeological site in the northwest of Tunisia.
+The region became part of the Roman Empire in the first century CE, and prospered by providing agricultural products such as wheat, grains, grapes, and olives to the rest of the Empire.
 The public and private architecture and ornate decoration of the province’s cities, including Bulla Regia, reflect this prosperity.

 Bulla Regia is unique among the numerous archaeological sites in Tunisia because its domestic architecture was constructed below ground.
-Scholars have hypothesized that the houses were built in this manner in order to alleviate the intense heat.
+Scholars have hypothesized that the houses were built in this manner to alleviate the intense heat.
 Most of the ornate mosaics adorning the houses have remained in situ, and visitors can view the elaborate polychrome mosaics in their original context.
-The House of the Hunt is the primary focus of WMF’s work, and it includes a peristyle courtyard surrounded by rooms decorated with mosaics.

 Condition Surveys and Emergency Interventions

 World Monuments Fund (WMF) began working at Bulla Regia in 2009 in collaboration with local authorities and international preservation professionals.
 Early work at the site included a conditions survey to identify areas urgently in need of intervention.
 The Maison de la Chasse, one of the underground houses with a peristyle courtyard surrounded by rooms decorated with mosaics, required emergency stabilization.
 The team strapped the unstable lintel and fissured columns with carbon fibers and injected resin into the architrave to alleviate pressure and cracking.
 In an effort to improve visitor safety, cracked staircases were repaired and new parapets were installed.